Data-Science-for-Linguists-2019/Gendered-Interaction-Online/project_plan.md

 ## Goals for the project
 I have two main goals for my project:
-1. Look at
+1. Look at GENDER X GENDER
-look at GENDER X GENDER
+2. Predictive analysis: guess gender of poster and gender of responder
-machine learning - guess gender of poster and gender of responder? still unsure if I want to do anything with sentiment
+3. Still unsure if I want to do anything with the sentiment file

 ## Preparing for the study
 To prepare for this study and the creation of my hypotheses, I need to read up on some sociolinguistics papers about gender.
 I can also read over the paper that accompanies the data set I am using (https://nlp.stanford.edu/robvoigt/rtgender/rtgender.pdf), however, I don't want to just replicate their results.
 I would like to understand what they did and base my research off of it, but also dive in deeper to some things that were left unexplored (more specific goals outlined later).